-In the past two decades, the Y(4230) is an exotic particle observed and confirmed by many experimental collaborations, and is considered part of the broader family of charmonium-like states~\cite{PDG}. {The Y(4260), the original name of Y(4230), was observed by BaBar in the $\pi^+\pi^-J/\psi$ invariant-mass spectrum~\cite{BaBar:2005hhc}, and was subsequently confirmed by CLEO Collaboration~\cite{CLEO:2006tct} and Belle Collaboration~\cite{Belle:2007dxy} in the same process.
+Over the past two decades, the Y(4230) has been established as an exotic state observed and confirmed by several experimental collaborations, and is considered part of the broader family of charmonium-like states~\cite{PDG}. {The Y(4260), the original name of Y(4230), was observed by BaBar in the $\pi^+\pi^-J/\psi$ invariant-mass spectrum~\cite{BaBar:2005hhc}, and was subsequently confirmed by CLEO Collaboration~\cite{CLEO:2006tct} and Belle Collaboration~\cite{Belle:2007dxy} in the same process.
 With improved statistical precision, BESIII identified an asymmetry in the cross section, which caused the peak position to move to a lower mass~\cite{BESIII:2016bnd}.
 The Y(4260) was therefore renamed Y(4230). }

 Unlike conventional quarkonium, which consists of a quark-antiquark pair, the Y(4230) is classified as an exotic hadron due to its unconventional properties, including anomalous decay channels and unexpected production mechanisms.
-In the previous work, the Y(4230) cannot be accommodated in a conventional charmonium picture including S-D mixing~\cite{Zhao:2023hxc}.
+In the previous work, the Y(4230) could not be accommodated in a conventional charmonium picture including $S-D$ mixing~\cite{Zhao:2023hxc}.

-The exact internal structure of the Y(4230) remains a subject of ongoing research, with theoretical models proposing interpretations such as tetraquark states~\cite{Maiani:2005pe,Ali:2017wsf,Wang:2018ejf}, molecular bound states of charmed mesons\cite{Chiu:2005ey,Qin:2016spb}, or hybrid mesons~\cite{Oncala:2017hop,Berwein:2015vca}.
+The exact internal structure of the Y(4230) remains a subject of ongoing research, with theoretical models proposing interpretations such as tetraquark states~\cite{Maiani:2005pe,Ali:2017wsf,Wang:2018ejf}, molecular bound states of charmed mesons~\cite{Chiu:2005ey,Qin:2016spb}, or hybrid mesons~\cite{Oncala:2017hop,Berwein:2015vca}.